-Opt out filed in transition period
+Opt-out filed in transition period

-Opt out withdrawn period
+Opt-out withdrawn in transition period

-Opt out withdrawn after transition period
+Opt-out withdrawn after transition period

-Reasons to Opt Out
+Reasons to Opt-Out

-Because an opt-out carries no official fee and can be withdrawn at any time (subject to proceedings not having started), there is a school of thought which says that patentees should opt out their entire portfolios in order to avoid the uncertainty of placing patents under the jurisdiction of an untested court.
+Because an opt-out carries no official fee and can be withdrawn at any time (subject to proceedings not having started), there is a school of thought which says that patentees should opt out as a matter of course in order to avoid the uncertainty of placing patents under the jurisdiction of an untested court.
 It may be better to allow the new court to practise on other people's patents before entrusting your own to it.
+Prior to the new regime starting on 1 June 2023 about 500,000 existing European Patents were opted out of the UPC's jurisdiction.
+That represents a significant proportion of all European Patents in force.